✨Gemma 4 - How to Run Locally

 Usage Guide

-Gemma 4 excels at reasoning, coding, tool use, long-context tasks, agentic workflows, and multimodal tasks.
-The smaller E2B and E4B variants are built for phones, laptops.
+Gemma 4 excels at reasoning, coding, tool use, long-context and agentic workflows, and multimodal tasks.
+The smaller E2B and E4B variants are designed for phones and laptops, while the larger models target medium-high CPU /VRAM systems such as PCs with NVIDIA RTX GPUs.

 E2B